The Minimum Number of $4$-Cycles in a Maximal Planar Graph with Small Number of Vertices: Proof of Theorem

-Suppose that $\delta(G)\geq 4$.
-If there is a vertex of degree of degree 10, for the same reasoning given as before, it can be seen that the graph contains a vertex of degree 3.
-If there is a vertex of degree 9 in the graph, then following similar argument given as before, it can be seen that either there is a vertex of degree 3 or $C_4(G)\geq 36$.
-If there is a vertex of degree 8, say $v$, then there are two vertices which lie in a region bounded by the 8-cycle (induced by $N(v)$) not containing $v$.
+Assume that $\delta(G)\geq 4$.
+If there is a vertex of degree $10$, then by Lemma~\ref{ind} the graph contains a vertex of degree 3.
+If there is a vertex of degree 9 in the graph, then following a similar argument given as before, it can be checked that either there is a vertex of degree 3 or $C_4(G)\geq 36$.
+If there is a vertex, say $v$, of degree 8, then there are two vertices that lie in a region bounded by the 8-cycle induced by $N(v)$ and not containing $v$.
 The vertices are adjacent to at least 3 vertices of the cycle.
-Otherwise, it is easy to find a vertex of degree 3.
+Otherwise, one of the two vertices becomes a degree-$3$ vertex, which is not true by our assumption $\delta(G)\geq 4$.
 Since the vertices are adjacent to at least 3 vertices of the cycle, then there are two vertices of degree 4 or there is a vertex of degree 3.
-Thus, there will be at least 2 separating 4-cycles.
+Thus, we have at least two separating $4$-cycles.
 Therefore, $C_4(G)\geq 29$.